 Phytoplancton du lac municipal de Yaoundé (Cameroun) : Succession écologique et structure des peuplements

-N. Kemka, T. Njine, S. H. Zébazé Togouet, D. Niyitegeka, M. Nola, A. Monkiedje, J. Demannou et S. Foto Menbohan
+N. Kemka, T. Njine, S. H. Zébazé Togouet, D. Niyitegeka, M. Nola, A. Monkiedje, J. Demannou and S. Foto Menbohan

 Étude de l'absorption des phosphates, azote, chrome et cadmium par trois algues vertes isolées à partir d'effluents urbains

-R. A. Zerhouni, D. Bouya, C. Ronneau et J. Cara
+R. A. Zerhouni, D. Bouya, C. Ronneau and J. Cara

 Bilan du phosphore dans un bassin versant du lac Léman : Conséquences pour la détermination de l'origine des flux exportés